KeithC-pixel/Sonalyze/README.md

 ## How to Run
 - Method 1 (Program): On macOS run the Sonalyze.jar file provided, this requires either JRE or JDK to be installed.
-- Method 2 (IntelliJ): On macOS open up the sonalyze folder as an IntelliJ project, goto Sonalyze.kt, run the main function.
+- Method 2 (IntelliJ): On macOS open up the sonalyze folder as an IntelliJ project, goto `src/main/kotlin/org/sonalyze/Sonalyze.kt`, run the main function.

+There are sample datasets provided in the `samples` folder.
+Drag these onto the desktop to make them usable within the application.
+This will also work with other `.csv` files.

 ## Features
 - Offline Compatibility